ku-s-h/AllOfGitHub/README.md

 #AllOfGithub

-Cataloguing GitHub.
+Cataloging GitHub.
 Check out the [blog](https://medium.com/@kushagrasingh/cataloguing-github-8a25466b2041) post for more details.

 ###Prerequisites